O'Connor Logo

 You can't have "0.45" of a physical conversion.

-That decimal exists because the Data-Driven model decided that "Email" only deserved 45% of the credit for that specific sale.
+These decimal numbers exist because the Data-Driven model decided that "Email" only deserved 45% of the credit for that specific sale.
 The other 55% went to different touchpoints in the customer journey.

-This shift from session-based to event-based tracking means GA4 can split credit across multiple channels.
+GA4's shift from session-based to event-based tracking means GA4 can split credit across multiple channels.
 Your old Universal Analytics would have given 100% credit to one channel.
-GA4's machine learning algorithms distribute credit based on what they calculate each touchpoint contributed to the final conversion.
+Google Analytics 4's machine learning algorithms distribute credit based on what they calculate each touchpoint contributed to the final conversion.

 What I tell every client is this: those fractional numbers aren't errors-they're insights.
 They show you which channels are working together to drive conversions, not just which one happened to get the last click.